tcpipuk/go-matrix-openai-wiki-bot/README.md

 # go-matrix-openai-wiki-bot

-A Matrix bot that searches Wikipedia for articles based on user commands, summarizes them using OpenAI's GPT model, caches the summaries, and replies in Matrix rooms.
+A Matrix bot that searches Wikipedia for articles based on user commands, summarises them using OpenAI's GPT model, caches the summaries, and replies in Matrix rooms.

 ## Features

 - **Wikipedia Search**: Searches for articles on Wikipedia based on user input.
-- **Article Summarization**: Uses OpenAI's GPT model to summarize articles.
+- **Article Summarisation**: Uses OpenAI's GPT model to summarise articles.
 - **Caching Mechanism**: Caches summaries to avoid redundant API calls.
 - **Configurable**: All settings are configurable via a YAML file.
 - **Concurrent Requests**: Handles multiple requests concurrently using Goroutines.

 ## Prerequisites

-- Go (version 1.18 or higher)
+- Go (version 1.22 or higher)
 - Docker (if you prefer running the bot in a container)
 - Git (for cloning the repository)
 - An OpenAI API key